 Tickets and Travel - Under 4's travel free

 The tickets are purchased immediately prior to your trip and are not based upon timetables.
-Children under 4 years old travel free.
+Children aged 3 and under travel free.
 Childrens fare for 4-13 years.
 Tickets are purchased either on the way in before travel at the Lynmouth Station or if travelling from Lynton your ticket will be purchased before you exit at the bottom station.
 Prices are advertised at the Top and Bottom station and within our Fares page.
 Ask about our Daily or Weekly unlimited money saving pass if you are staying in the area or want unlimited access for the day.